-If you have lost a loved one due to the negligence of another party, you could have the right to pursue a wrongful death action.
+If you have lost a loved one due to the negligence of another party, you may have the right to pursue a wrongful death lawsuit.
 While financial recovery cannot undo the loss of your family member, it could hold the responsible party accountable for what they have done.
-Let the team at Bader Scott Injury Lawyers provide compassionate counsel during this difficult time.
-Dial (404) 888-8888 to discuss working with a Marietta wrongful death lawyer today.

 You Can Recover Compensation for Your Loved One’s Passing